 The Somer Valley area, to the south of the city of Bath, contains two towns (Midsomer Norton and Radstock) and six parishes, and has a usual resident population of about 39,848.
 The historic city of Bath is only half an hour’s drive away with the A367 to the North East and Bristol lies to the North West via the A37.
 To the south on the A39 lies the Cathedral City of Wells.
 Bath and Bristol provide regular rail links to London (only 90 minutes journey time).
 The town benefits from regular local bus services backed by a range of community transport options.
 Connectivity to the M4 and M5 lies to the north and west.

-Bath and Somer Valley Enterprise Zone
+Somer Valley Enterprise Zone

 A number of key development sites have recently been designated as an Enterprise Zone by the Government.
 These sites will therefore offer a range of incentives to businesses moving to those sites.
 Find out more about Enterprise Zones.